 Table of contents:

-Lead scoring is a pivotal step in the B2B lead generation process as it enables organizations to measure performance and put metrics behind their selling efforts.
+Lead scoring is a pivotal step in the B2B lead generation process, enabling organizations to measure performance and put metrics behind their selling efforts.
 It’s an essential way to oversee how ready your leads are to take the next step in the buying process.
 Eventually, lead scoring helps you measure the value of a lead to your business and how likely they are to buy from you.

 If you’re new to the lead scoring process, stick around as we analyze what it means, how it’s done, and why it’s important for your business.